vanillaiice/gover/README.md

 gover is package version management tool for Go projects.

-Instead of manually incrementing the version number in your code (🗿), you can simply use `gover` to automatically do it.
+Instead of manually incrementing the version number in your code like a - 🗿, you can simply use `gover` to automatically do it.
-Also, you can use `gover` to tag the git branch to the current version of your project (using `git tag`).
+Also, you can use `gover` to commit changes to your go version file, and tag branches.

-Under the hood, `gover` will read a `gover.json` file in your project and update the version number accordingly.
+Under the hood, `gover` will read a Go version file (e.g. `version.go`) in your project and update the version number accordingly.
-It will also generate a `version.go` file that contains the current version number, which you can import in your project.

 # Installation